| |

 Address: 203 Gamnae 2-ro, Saha-gu, Busan, South Korea

-A short history and why should you visit
+A short history and why you should visit

 In 2009, after a government-led redevelopment project, the village was revitalized and now dazzles visitors with its stunning array of brightly colored buildings.
-Over 1 million people come to enjoy the unique atmosphere and take part in the cultural activities offered here.

 Busan City Tour

-By choosing to go on the Busan City Tour Bus, you can select an itinerary that takes you past some of the most iconic attractions, so you can learn more about its fascinating history.
+By choosing to go on the Busan City Tour Bus, you can select an itinerary that takes you past some of the most iconic attractions so you can learn more about its fascinating history.
 Furthermore, the total price of your trip will be set and clear from the start, giving you peace of mind that there won’t be any surprises.

 An idea for one of your days in Busan would be to take the Green Line bus.
 It will take you to all the places you want to see today: Jagalchi Fish Market, Huinnyeoul Culture Village, Taejongdae Park, Yongdusan Park, and the Busan Tower.